Graduate Financial Aid

 The Summer semester is based on a student's summer enrollment hours and reviewed after

-full-time status is 5 or more hours.
+status is 9 or more hours.

 The aggregate loan limit for Graduate Students is $138,500.